 Personality

 In order to assess personality, the IPIP scale developed by Goldberg (1990) was utilized.
 This scale has shown high reliability and validity, and has been frequently used throughout a variety of personality-related studies.
-Specifically, the personality variables assessed will include 10 item scales (some reverse-scored) for each of the aspects of the FFM of personality which includes openness to experience, conscientiousness, extraversion, agreeableness, and neuroticism.
+Specifically, the personality variables assessed included 10 item scales (some reverse-scored) for each of the aspects of the FFM of personality which includes openness to experience, conscientiousness, extraversion, agreeableness, and neuroticism.

 With regard to the assessment of narcissism, the 16-item Narcissistic Personality Inventory (NPI) was utilized in the current study.
-Modified from the original 40-item NPI proposed by Raskin and Terry (1988), this shortened version is a shorter measure that has been validated over five studies, resulting in very close parallels in its relation to the both the NPI-40 and other personality measures.
+Modified from the original 40-item NPI proposed by Raskin and Terry (1988), this shortened version is a shorter measure that has been validated in over five studies, resulting in very close parallels in its relation to the both the NPI-40 and other personality measures.

 Dependent Variables